Bankruptcy is one of those topics that most people have a vague sense of but don't fully understand until they actually need to.

 Chapter 7: Liquidation bankruptcy

-Chapter 7 is the most common form of personal bankruptcy, and it's mainly designed for individuals who have limited income and significant unsecured debt.
+Chapter 7 is the most common form of personal bankruptcy, mainly designed for individuals who have limited income and significant unsecured debt.

-This said, not everyone qualifies.
-To file Chapter 7, you must pass a "means test" that compares your income to the median income in your state.
+To file Chapter 7, you must pass a means test that compares your income to the median income in your state.
 If you earn too much, you may be directed toward Chapter 13 instead.

 Chapter 9: Municipality bankruptcy

-Chapter 9 is designed exclusively for municipalities, which means it's not available to individuals or private businesses at all.
+Chapter 9 is designed exclusively for municipalities and is not available to individuals or private businesses at all.

 Chapter 11: Reorganization bankruptcy for businesses